iladiro/angular-slider/README.md

     <iladiro-angular-slider [slideList]="list"></iladiro-angular-slider>

+  Note: As default I used font awesome icons, but you can use which icons you prefer

 ## Interface
 Convert your array in an Slide object array.
-As you can see, not all properties are required.<br><br>
+As you can see, all properties are not required.<br><br>
 Import IladiroAngularSlide from ```import { IladiroAngularSlide } from '@iladiro/angular-slider/lib/interfaces/slide.interface';```

     interface IladiroAngularSlide {
         link?: string;
-        mediaSrc: string;
+        mediaSrc?: string;
         tag?: string;
-        title: string;
+        title?: string;
         description?: string;
         cta?: string;
     }